OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Variability Tests

-A CSAR might contain Variability Tests to continuously test that the variability is resolved as expected, e.g., during continuous integration pipelines.
+A CSAR might contain variability tests to continuously test that the variability is resolved as expected, e.g., during continuous integration pipelines.
 Therefore, add the directory `/tests` in the root of the CSAR.
 Each test is defined inside its own directory of `/tests` and might contain the following files.